lukalt/icpe-2024-rapl-validation/data/error-margin-analysis/README.md

 This folder contains the raw measurement data and the visualization for the current-sense amplifier error analysis.
-The raw data has been generated using the CS-AMPLIFIER-ERROR-TOOL by Texas Instruments: https://www.ti.com/tool/CS-AMPLIFIER-ERROR-TOOL
+The data has been generated using the CS-AMPLIFIER-ERROR-TOOL Excel by Texas Instruments https://www.ti.com/tool/CS-AMPLIFIER-ERROR-TOOL, which is provided in this folder with all parameters configured for the 1.2V VDD and 12V rails.
+Although a visualization of the RSS error is provided in the Excel spreadsheet, we used a custom python script (provided as a Jupyter notebook) to produce a custom visualization that is consistent with the other figures of this paper.
 ## Directory Content:

 - **Error_Analysis_12v.xlsm**: Raw error analysis for 1.2V configuration